jeftegoes/AwsOverview/Networking & Content Delivery/Amazon VPC.md

 # 15. Direct Connect (DX)

 - Provides a dedicated **private** connection from a remote network to your VPC.
-- Dedicated connection must be setup between your DC and AWS Direct Connect locations
+- Dedicated connection must be setup between your DC (Datacenter) and AWS Direct Connect locations
 - We need to setup a Virtual Private Gateway on your VPC.
 - Access public resources (S3) and private (EC2) on same connection.
 - **Use Cases**